Thomcray/alx-system_engineering-devops/0x02-shell_redirections/README.md

 	Display the content of /etc/paswd and /etc/hosts.
 	Display the last 10 lines of /etc/passwd.
 	Display the first 10 lines of /etc/passwd.
+	Write a script that displays the thired line of the file iacta.